Hunt Information

 Wrap-Up

-If you don't receive a Box, we will provide fully remote-accessible versions of all physical puzzles.
+If you don't come in-person, we will provide fully remote-accessible versions of all physical puzzles.
 You will be able to solve every puzzle in the hunt even if you are fully remote.

 Which experience should I sign up for?